 Connecting Local History, Culture & Nature

 NEPA’s railroads were once the nation’s lifeline, transporting coal and iron from the Valley and fueling the industrial era.
 The days of mines and mills are long gone, but the old rail lines are still at the heart of the community thanks to the Lackawanna River Heritage Trail.
-This multi-purpose trail begins in Pittston, meanders through the Scranton suburbs and connects to the D&H Rail-Trail, which extends all the way to the New York State border.
+This multi-purpose trail stretches more then 30 miles beginning in Pittston, meanders through the Scranton suburbs and connects to the D&H Rail-Trail, which extends all the way to the New York State border.
+Along the way, it passes through more than 30 communities in Luzerne, Lackawanna, Susquehanna and Wayne Counties.

 The trail generally has a relaxed grade and gentle surfaces like pavement, crushed stone and earthen paths.
 With dozens of trailheads, it’s easy to hop on the trail for a walk, run or bike ride.
 You’ll discover surprises around every corner, like neighborhood parks, historic sites and locally-inspired artwork.
-And no matter how many miles you cover, you’ll be surrounded by the natural beauty of the Lackawanna River, which was named Pennsylvania’s River of the Year in 2020.
+And no matter how many miles you cover, you’ll be surrounded by the natural beauty of the Lackawanna River.

 The Lackawanna Heritage Valley Authority (LHVA) manages the trail from Pittston to Simpson, which is the portion that we’ll explore today.
 Before you head out, visit their website for maps, trailhead locations and a downloadable guidebook.